 - maxNumberOfQueuedEvents (required) the maximum number of events after which events in the queue are deleted.
 By default, the limit is set to 500. - maxAgeOfQueuedEvents (required) time in ms after which events are deleted.
-By default, the limit is set to 24 60 60 = 24 hours.
+By default, the limit is set to 7 24 60 60 1000 ms = 7 days.